rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

-Now, it can be defined in the App component.
-At this point, note that the `id` and the `viewerHasStarred` information could have been destructured from the App's local state too.
-That's how you wouldn't need to pass this information in the handler but use it from the local state instead.
-However, since the Repository component knew about the information already, it is fine to pass the information in the handler.
-You can argue that it makes the handler more explicit.
-Furthermore, in case you end up with multiple repositories and thus Repository components eventually, the handler would have to be specific to determine the correct repository anyway.
+Now it can be defined in the App component.
+Note that the `id` and the `viewerHasStarred` information can be destructured from the App's local state, too.
+This is why you wouldn't need to pass this information in the handler, but use it from the local state instead.
+However, since the Repository component knew about the information already, it is fine to pass the information in the handler, which also handler more explicit.
+It's also good preparation for dealing with multiple repositories and repository components later, since the handler will need to be more specific in these cases.

 {{< highlight javascript "hl_lines=4 5 6 20" >}}
 class App extends Component {